Is Montego Bay safe for first-time travelers?

 - Don’t take too many valuables with you.
 If you want to take expensive equipment such as cameras or smartphones, keep them hidden, locked away, and on your person.

-- Make sure to take sunscreen.
-The sea breeze may fool you, but there is definitely a need to protect your skin at all times from the sun.
+- Make sure to carry sunscreen.
+The sea breeze may fool you, but there is definitely a need to protect your skin from the sun at all times.

 - Keep a hidden travel wallet for pickpockets and keep your money hidden away.
 Bras, money belts, or secret bag compartments will do.